The Art Institute of Chicago

 New photography was shot to match the updated brand guidelines, creating an immersive, vibrant and distinct photography style across the site.
 Transparency—an unmistakable feature of the Modern Wing of the museum—has been applied throughout the art direction.
 In the end, we delivered a set of visual guidelines for future applications that allow the museum to grow confidently across all channels.

 To manage a multi-faceted data stream, we created a custom API that ingested the museum’s data and pushed specific content back into their systems, ensuring all data remains current.
-That data becomes available to content creators in Twill, the CMS we built over 15 years and open-sourced for the first time with the Art Institute’s engineering team.
-Our most robust instance of Twill to-date, the resulting CMS gives museum content-creators more expressive power than ever.
+That data becomes available to content creators in Twill, our open-source CMS for Laravel.
+The resulting admin experience is robust and gives the museum’s content-creators more expressive power than ever.